antazoey/xamarin-docs/docs/mac/user-interface/standard-controls.md

 An `NSTextView` provides a full featured text edit and display area with built-in formatting.
 Like a `NSTextField`, use the `StringValue` property to read or set the area's value.

-For an example of a complex example of working with Text Views in a Xamarin.Mac app, please see the [SourceWriter Sample App](/samples/xamarin/mac-samples/sourcewriter).
-SourceWriter is a simple source code editor that provides support for code completion and simple syntax highlighting.

-The SourceWriter code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the Xamarin.Mac Guides Documentation.

 <a name="Working_with_Content_Views"></a>

 ## Working with Content Views